 I am a Bible believer, born again as a high school senior in 1979.
 I grew up in a home where I learned that going to church was important.
-We attended a Lutheran church; but not one that preached the gospel.
+We attended a liberal Lutheran church which did not preach the personal message of redemption by grace through faith alone.
 In those early years, I learned “Bible stories” (but thought of them as just stories…almost like fables…I learned good lessons from them, but I did not view them necessarily as literal truth), and progressed all the way through catechetical class.
 During my early teen years my brother trusted Christ as his Savior as a result of a neighbor’s gospel witness, and he, in turn began sharing verses regarding salvation with me.

 On the day that I was confirmed in the Lutheran church, I had a significant “Aha!” moment.
 The minister of the church, while giving us communion, used the word “salvation”.
 I had heard it once or twice before (the church taught that Christ died for all people…but I never came to understand from the preaching and teaching there that accepting Christ’s sacrifice was something I needed to do as an individual), but now, because of exposure to actual scriptures including the word, my spiritual self snapped to attention.
 My thoughts, even while I was receiving the wafer from the minister, were: “Why didn’t you ever tell me what that word meant for ME??”